COST-ELTeC/ELTeC-fra/README.md

 If you use this corpus in your research, please use the following citation suggestion:

-* Corpus: Schöch, Christof; Geißel, Pia; Burnard, Lou, eds.: ELTec-fra, version v0.8.0, in: *European Literary Text Collection (ELTeC)*.
-COST Action Distant Reading for European Literary History, Nov.
+* *French Novel Collection (ELTeC-fra)*, edited by Christof Schöch, Pia Geißel and Lou Burnard.
+Version v0.8.0, Nov.
 2019.
+In: *European Literary Text Collection (ELTeC)*.
+COST Action Distant Reading for European Literary History.
 DOI: https://doi.org/10.5281/zenodo.3462536